 Although boasting 17,000 islands, Indonesia may come to mind with lots of islands and beaches and sea, but you be surprised that it has just as many mountains.
 Being an archipelago that is situated at the confluence of the tectonic plates – Asian, Australian, Indian Ocean and the Pacific Ocean, it has as many as 129 volcanoes making it the country with 13 percent of the world’s volcanoes.
 These volcanoes encircling the stretch of Indonesia has a name with a cool ring to it – Indonesia Ring of Fire.

-The volcanoes, some active (some very active) and some not, provides a naturally stunning scenery unlike any other.
-Some of the mountains are situated within a large volcanic lake or some with craters that spurt blue fire.
+The volcanoes, some active (some very busy) and some not, provides a naturally stunning scenery unlike any other.
+Some of the mountains are situated within an immense volcanic lake or some with craters that spurt blue fire.